-COMMENTARY: Prior to this rule change, the PNA for ICP and institutionalized MEDS-AD, was $35.00.
-This amount has stayed the same for over twenty years.
-The rule change increased the amount in one large jump from $35.00 to $105.00.
+COMMENTARY: Prior to this rule change, the PNA for ICP and institutionalized MEDS-AD, was $105.00.
+This amount was increased from $35.00 per month.
 There does not appear to be a mechanism for increasing this amount other than by policy change from time to time.
 This approach is in contrast to the state’s penalty divisor which is increased every year by determining the average monthly private rate of all nursing homes in Florida and dividing that number into the value of all assets transferred by an applicant within the five year “look back” period to arrive at the length of the penalty period.
-This year’s penalty divisor is $8,346.00.
+As of August 1, 2022, the penalty divisor is $10,809.00 .

 III.
 UNCOVERED MEDICAL EXPENSES ESS 2640.0125.01 (MSSI)